 Order your unit trust deed online today and receive your documents electronically within 1 business day.
 Our unit trust deed has been carefully drafted by our legal partners to ensure compliance with relevant tax legislation and to incorporate the latest industry standards in effective tax management and estate planning.

-- Our online order forms make setting up a unit trust deed in Australia fast and easy
+- Our online order forms make setting up a unit trust deed in Australia fast and easy (less than 10 minutes)

 - Our trust deed documentation has been carefully drafted to comply with the appropriate legislative and tax office requirements